 Overview

-The name Kilcommon derives from St Comán, a 6th‑century saint reputedly buried in the old churchyard at Pollatomais.
-Only a fragment of the original church gable survives, hinting at a long‑standing Christian presence.
-Folklore tells of two giant brothers who built the promontory forts of Dún Chiortáin and Dún Chaocháin, tossing kitchen utensils across Sruwaddacon Bay – a tale that still colours the local imagination.
+The parish name derives from St Comán, a 6th-century saint reputedly buried in the old churchyard at Pollatomais.
+Only a fragment of the original church gable survives today, hinting at a long-standing Christian presence.
+Local folklore tells of two giant brothers who built the promontory forts of Dún Chiortáin and Dún Chaocháin, supposedly tossing kitchen utensils across Sruwaddacon Bay – a tale that still colours the local imagination.

-During the Penal Times of the 18th century, the parish was a stronghold of Catholic worship, eventually encompassing the whole of mainland Erris.
-Today five Roman‑Catholic churches serve the community, including Christ the King in Aughoose and St Patrick’s in Inver.
-The area remains a Gaeltacht, with 700‑1 000 native Irish speakers and Mass celebrated in Irish at Ceathrú Thaidhg.
+During the 18th-century Penal Times, Kilcommon became a stronghold for clandestine Catholic worship, eventually encompassing the whole of mainland Erris.
+Five Roman-Catholic churches now serve the community, including Christ the King in Aughoose and St Patrick’s in Inver.
+More importantly, the area remains a designated Gaeltacht.
+With an estimated 700 to 1,000 native Irish speakers, the local dialect thrives, and Mass is still celebrated in Irish at Ceathrú Thaidhg.
+Visitors who take the time to learn a few basic phrases will find locals welcoming and eager to share stories of the area’s resilient past.

 What to See & Do

-A walk along the Benwee Head cliffs is a must; the trail is clearly signposted and provides access to several promontory forts, including the well‑preserved Dún Chiortáin fort.
+A walk along the Benwee Head cliffs is the most accessible introduction to the area.
+The trail is clearly signposted and passes several promontory forts, including the well-preserved Dún Chiortáin fort.
 Birdwatchers will find the bogs especially rewarding in late summer when the rare phalarope breeds.
-For the archaeology‑enthusiast, a short detour off the main road leads to an unclassified megalith on the northern slopes of Faulagh Mountain, where ancient Scots‑pine fossils emerge from recent turf cuts.
+Archaeology enthusiasts should take a short detour off the main road to the northern slopes of Faulagh Mountain, where ancient Scots-pine fossils emerge from the peat.

-Kilcommon is a hub for long‑distance walking on the Wild Atlantic Way.
-The Bangor Trail (Bangor Trail) – a 29 km rugged route that begins near Carrowteige – traverses the remote bogs, heathland and coastal cliffs of Kilcommon, offering hikers a true wilderness experience.
-The trail is marked with way‑points and is best tackled over two days, with accommodation options in Carrowteige or Rossport.
+Kilcommon serves as a hub for long-distance walking on the Wild Atlantic Way.
+The Bangor Trail – a 29 km rugged route that begins near Carrowteige – traverses remote bogs, heathland and coastal cliffs.
+It is best tackled over two days, with basic accommodation available in Carrowteige or Rossport.

-Shorter walks include the Benwee Head Loop (approximately 5 km) which takes you past the Dún Chiortáin and Dún Chaocháin forts, the Stags sea stacks and several bird‑watching hides.
-All routes are free to access and maintained by the community‑run group Comhar Dún Chaocháin Teo, which supplies free printed maps at the local community centre.
+For a shorter outing, the Benwee Head Loop covers approximately 5 km.
+The route takes you past both Dún Chiortáin and Dún Chaocháin forts, offers clear sightlines to the Stags sea stacks, and passes several informal bird-watching hides.
+All routes are free to access and maintained by the community group Comhar Dún Chaocháin Teo, which supplies free printed maps at the local community centre and select shops.

 Seasonal Highlights